In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 The consequences of corrosion are many and varied:

-Corrosion inhibitors can be added or pre-treatment used to reduce the rate of corrosion.
+Corrosion inhibitors can be added and/or pre-treatment used to reduce the rate of corrosion.

 Microbes thrive in untreated cooling water.
-Fungal spores and other material can collect in the water if not treated with biocides.
+Fungal spores and other material can collect in the water if conditions allow and these conditions are not addressed.

 The severe and potentially fatal Legionnaires’ disease has also often been associated with unmanaged water systems.